Clinical-Genomics/statina-ui/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br />

+The app is deployed to a preview channel at every pull request and at every merge to master to staging and production